 Quality is never an accident.
 It is always the result of high intentions, sincere effort and skilful execution.

-We produce quality custom basses for professional and amateur musicians.
+We build quality custom basses for professional and amateur musicians.

 Our instruments feature a strong and clear output signal, unique customization options and easy technical modifiability.

 We are mindful of our responsibility towards man and environment.
 We consciously do not use wood from tropical rainforests, nor do we make unverifiable marketing statements about the tonal properties of wood in musical instruments with electric sound generation.